onyx-platform/onyx-dashboard/README.md

 The IP passed in is used by ZooKeeper.

+You may optionally pass in the environment variable "DISABLE_MANAGEMENT" with the value of "true" to disable the ability to kill jobs via the dashboard.

 NOTE: If you are running the Onyx Dashboard via Docker on Mac, but are running ZooKeeper locally, be aware that there are limitations with networking on Mac.
 Per the [Docker on Mac networking documentation](https://docs.docker.com/docker-for-mac/networking/), your best work around is to assign a dummy IP as an alias to the loopback adapter on the host machine